developersteve/Python-Hosted-Fields-Demo/README.md

-# Braintree Hostedfields Python demo using Flask
+# Braintree Hosted Fields Python demo using Flask

-This is a reall basic example of the Braintree Hostedfields using Flask to make a Credit Card or PayPal payment.
+This is a reall basic example of the Braintree Hosted Fields using Flask to make a Credit Card or PayPal payment.

 ## Technology